List of chromosomes

 naked

-AR: This gene codes for an androgen receptor which is involved in the development of the male sexual characters, and associated with male baldness.
+AR: This gene codes for an androgen receptor which is involved in the development of the male sexual characters.
+Certain variations in this gene are associated with the development of baldness in men.

 Duchenne